hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 1.16 million USD <br/>
 **Funders:** Norway Ministry Of Foreign Affairs

-The goals of the project are to introduce effective solid waste management in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat) and to reduce the amount of plastic waste entering the ocean.
+The goals of the project are to introduce effective solid waste management in 5 cities and to reduce the amount of plastic waste entering the ocean.
 This includes:
-* conducting studies of the solid waste management (SWM) systems in 5 cities
+* conducting studies of the solid waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
-* creating capacity building action plans
+* creating action plans for capacity building
 * establishing a revolving loan fund managed by the Women’s Union
 * educating government officials on SWM and reduction of plastic waste
-* developing a Circular Economy training programme
+* developing a circular economy training programme

 In 2019, a study of the SWM systems in Binh Duong was completed.
-In 2021, a draft decree on Circular Economy was submitted to the government and the Vietnam Circular Economy Hub was launched.
+In 2021, a draft decree on circular economy was submitted to the government and the Vietnam Circular Economy Hub was launched.